RobTrew/prelude-jxa/README.md

 # prelude-jxa
+Generic functions for:

-Generic functions for macOS scripting with JavaScript for Automation – function names as in [Hoogle](https://www.haskell.org/hoogle/?hoogle=concatMap).
+- **macOS** scripting with JavaScript for Automation
+- **iOS** scripting with apps like the excellent [1Writer](http://1writerapp.com/), and @agiletortoise's Drafts.

+- Function names are as in [Hoogle](https://www.haskell.org/hoogle/?hoogle=concatMap).
+- The 300+ functions in jsPrelude.js are generic and cross-platform (macOS, iOS etc),
+- The 20+ functions in jxaSystemIO.js are specific to macOS.

+For the purposes of sketching and testing  a script,
-JXA is fast enough to allow for import of the whole of the jsPrelude.js and jxaSystemIO.js files (c.
-380 generic functions in total) when sketching out and testing a script:
+the JavaScriptCore interpreter used on macOS and iOS is fast enough to allow for import of the whole of the jsPrelude.js file and, in the case of macOS, the jxaSystemIO.js file as well.

+(c.
+380 generic and file-system functions in total)

-Example of a JXA script which uses imported library file(s) – (see the usingLibs function called at the end)
+Example of a JavaScript for Automation script which uses imported library file(s) – (see the usingLibs function called at the end):

 ```javascript
 (() => {